JoRo-Code/Jailbreaks/README.md

     - [x] MMLU
     - [x] hellaswag
     - Should prompts and answers be passed in a chat interface?
 Applying the chat-interface also adds system prompts.
 It is probably alright cause all this benchmark is trying to do is to evaluate the change when using methods
     - [ ] handle when no answer is found, should be quantified.
-Would help debug the extraction and quantified the error rate.
+Would help debug the extraction and quantify the error rate.
 - Methods
     - [x] output aware generation exploit
     - [x] GCG fitting